 In 2005, commissioned to write a new work in celebration of David Zinman’s 70th birthday, Puts composed Vision, a cello concerto premiered by Yo‐Yo Ma and the Aspen Music Festival Orchestra.
 That same year his Percussion Concerto was premiered by Evelyn Glennie with the Pacific and Utah Symphonies.
 He has also written concertos for Adam Walker, principal flute of the London Symphony, marimbist Makoto Nakura, violinist Michael Shih and clarinetist Bil Jackson, as well as a piano concerto commissioned by the Los Angeles Chamber Orchestra and premiered in 2008 by pianist and conductor Jeffrey Kahane.
 The Mirò Quartet has premiered two major works of his, Credo and How Wild the Sea; the latter was commissioned jointly by the University of Texas Symphony Orchestra at Austin, Saint Paul Chamber Orchestra, City Music Cleveland, ProMusica Chamber Orchestra and Naples Philharmonic Orchestra.

 Many recordings of Puts’ works have drawn critical acclaim.
 In August 2015, Seascapes, the first entire recording of his chamber works, was released by BCMF Records through Naxos.
-Due for release in 2016 is a CD of his works performed by the Peabody Symphony Orchestra, including the Symphony No. 2.
+In 2016, a CD was released that includes several of his works performed by the Peabody Symphony Orchestra with conductor Marin Alsop.
 His two a cappella choral works, If I Were a Swan and To Touch the Sky, were recorded by the choral group Conspirare for a 2013 album released by Harmonia Mundi, along with a recording of his Symphony No. 4, From Mission San Juan, with Marin Alsop conducting the Baltimore Symphony Orchestra.

 Puts has received awards and grants from the American Academy in Rome, the Guggenheim Foundation, the American Academy of Arts and Letters, BMI and ASCAP.
 He has served as Composer in Residence with Young Concert Artists, the California Symphony, Fort Worth Symphony and Los Angeles Chamber Orchestra, and with festivals including Bravo!
 Vail Valley Music Festival, Music from Angel Fire and the Bach Dancing and Dynamite Society.